collapsed-stacks/startups/questions/641/how-do-i-test-if-problem-is-not-yet-solved-before-launching-landing-page.md

 - tagged: `tech-company`, `marketing`, `startup-costs`, `testing`
 - score: 1

-<p>What steps do I need to take before creating landing page for the project?
+What steps do I need to take before creating landing page for the project?
-Are there any good web services to check if your idea solves people's problems and there is nothing similar to your project yet? </p>
+Are there any good web services to check if your idea solves people's problems and there is nothing similar to your project yet?

-<p>We have a problem with testing utility and innovation of our products in primary stage - we found solution to problem that our idea based on too late and we wasted two weeks of work. ;)</p>
+We have a problem with testing utility and innovation of our products in primary stage - we found solution to problem that our idea based on too late and we wasted two weeks of work. ;)

 ## Answer 642